-I know nowadays Kashmir is portrayed in the media as a dangerous place and as a place that is inhabited by terrorists.
+I know nowadays the best of Kashmir is often not mentioned in the media as the region is often portrayed as a dangerous place and as a place that is inhabited by terrorists.
 But, after spending 2 weeks climbing the mountains, visiting the villages and living and talking to the people of Kashmir I couldn’t agree with that statement at all.
 These people have felt the taste of war on their skin.
 They know how it feels like to fear for your life and property every day.
 They know how it’s like when your town is under constant crossfire from both sides.
 And they don’t want that again.
 In Kashmir, I didn’t see terrorists.
 I only saw people that want to have their normal lives back.

-And I felt the need to say this, as a traveler that visited Kashmir.
+And I felt the need to say this, as a solo traveler who visited the region and has seen the worst and best of Kashmir.
 This is one of the reasons why the internet needs more travel writers.
 The media and the journalist can only take a look at a place from the outside.
 But it is the traveler that has the power to smell the air, to take a look inside the houses, and most importantly the power to bring out a story.
 A story filled with compassion and life.

 The best of Kashmir: Making history

-The road from Leh to Nubra Valley was another majestic masterpiece of nature.
+The road from Leh to Nubra Valley was another majestic masterpiece of nature and a journey that has to be mentioned when talking about the “best of Kashmir”.
 This road is covered in snow throughout the entire year.
 My headache kept worse as the height kept increasing.
 Because of the robbery incident, we were left with not enough money to buy oxygen tanks.
 So we decided to pass the warnings and the recommendations and to go proceed without the tanks.

 Visiting Nubra Valley

-It was a similar case with Leh: the journey was just as nice as the destination and we saw a lot of amazing things on the road.
-This was another thing that Kashmir thought me.
+The journey to Nubra Valley was amazing and we saw a lot of amazing things on the road.
+This was another thing that Kashmir taught me.
 The journey is indeed as much important as the destination.
 All the people you meet on the way and their stories, all the new things that you are going to see and learn, all the emotions you are going to feel.
 Getting there is a process and the final destination wasn’t a goal, but rather a new way of seeing things…

 It was the late evening when we entered Nubra Valley, a place that is actually a cold dessert more than it is a valley.
 However, that doesn’t make it any less magnificent.
 This is only one of three places in the world where you can see the triple hump Bactrian camel.